DOROTHY KAY (1577-1638)

 SUSAN KNIGHTLEY (d.1549+)

 Susan Knightley was the daughter of Sir Richard Knightley of Fawsley, Northamptonshire (c.1500-December 8, 1534) and Jane Skennard (d.1539).
 She married Sir William Spencer of Althorp, Northamptonshire and Wormleighton, Warwickshire (d.
-June 22, 1532) and was the mother of John (1524-1586), Isabel (1515-1578), Jane (d.1593), Dorothy (d.1575), Anne, and Mary.
-Her brothers Richard and Edmund quarreled with her husband and, after an alleged assault on them by Sir William as they were leaving the Horse’s Head in Cheapside in 1529, the case went to the Star Chamber.
-After Spencer died, however, they supported their sister’s effort to withhold her son’s wardship from the Crown and defraud the trustees of the estate of certain movables.
-Susan claimed that her husband had been deeply in debt at his death, although the estate was valued at £454 a year when her son reached his majority, and that she and her children were destitute.
+June 22, 1532).
+Their children were John (1524-1586), Isabel (1515-1578), Jane (d.1593), Dorothy (d.1575), Anne, and Mary.
+Susan’s brothers, Richard and Edmund, quarreled with her husband.
+After an alleged assault on them by Sir William as they were leaving the Horse’s Head in Cheapside in 1529, they took their case to the Star Chamber.
+After Spencer died, they supported their sister’s effort to withhold her son’s wardship from the Crown.
+Susan claimed that her husband had been deeply in debt at his death and that she and her children were destitute.
 Edmund Knightley was charged with fraud and was briefly imprisoned in the Fleet in September 1532.
 The wardship was granted to Sir Giles Alington in December 1539.
+The estate was valued at £454 a year when John Spencer reached his majority,

 see URSULA de VERE